Kyphosis Factsheet (for Schools)

 - benefit from having a 504 education plan that calls for seating accommodations and extra time getting to and from classes

-- need to visit the school nurse for pain medicine or brace adjustments
+- need to visit the school nurse for pain medicine

 - need to be excused from or accommodated for physical education and sports